 Grab the materials from your local shop and using our easy step-by-step DIY instructions, restore or create a new bird feeder for your garden.
 This cute feeder is charming with forest character created by natural pinecone, twig, and pine needle details.
 All birds will feel so cozy to have their tasty meal there!
 Your beloved birds will love the treats you'll provide them with this cute, easy-to-make bird feeder.
 It is sturdy, stylish, and totally squirrel-proof.
 Bring a cozy cabin-style touch to your garden with this homemade bird feeder!
 This squirrel-proof feeder is made with simple local materials and can be hung from a tree or on a post.

-start building this cozy cabin DIY bird feeder and enjoy watching your little friends visiting it!
-Try making your own bird food with a homemade squirrel-proof feeder and let it sit on a tree, post, or even inside the cabin.
+Start building this cozy cabin DIY bird feeder and enjoy watching your little friends visiting it!
+Try making your bird food with a homemade squirrel-proof feeder and let it sit on a tree, post, or inside the cabin.
 Now your bird can enjoy having its meal in idyllic surroundings.!

 DIY Colorblock Bird Feeders

-All you have to do is paint colorful designs onto the outside of the tubes, fill them with birdseed and hang them in a tree.
+All you have to do is paint colorful designs onto the outside of the tubes, fill them with birdseed, and hang them in a tree.
 Colorful birds are beautiful to see.
 Attract them by making DIY bird feeders from empty transparent tube cans.
 Easy to make, they come in various sizes and shapes and can be personalized with glitter glue and stickers!
-The DIY colorful bird feeder is so simple to make and will bring joy to you and the birds.
+The DIY colorful bird feeder is simple to make and will bring you and the birds joy.
 All you need is a transparent cylinder tube and any seasonings of your choice.
 Plants or herbs from your backyard will work great too!

 DIY Bird Feeder

-It is not necessary to have expensive tools such as a saw, board, metal mesh for building bird feeders!
+It is unnecessary to have expensive tools such as a saw, board, or metal mesh for building bird feeders!
 This product supplies the simplest DIY method.
-You can easily make an environmentally friendly bird feeder with a candy box and it will attract more birds to you!
+You can easily make an environmentally friendly bird feeder with a candy box, which will attract more birds!
 It doesn't have bacteria since it is the natural substrate.
 The durability is high because of the cube shape, and there is no danger of critters getting in!
 Building a bird feeder is not difficult.
-Nor do you need to have expensive tools such as a saw, board, metal mesh for the components.
-All you need is some moderately-priced materials on hand and a good set of instructions for the feeder construction.
+Nor do you need to have expensive tools such as a saw, board, or metal mesh for the components.
+All you need is some moderately-priced materials and a good set of instructions for the feeder construction.

 DIY Bird Feeder

-The Vintage Revivals and White Widow Design present a great DIY project that is easy and inexpensive to build.
+The Vintage Revivals and White Widow Design present a great DIY project that is easy and inexpensive.
 It will give your backyard lots of styles but, most importantly, will attract birds to your new table.
-There are a number of different designs for DIY bird feeders out there.
-Here at craft it Forward we wanted to share how you make a worm feeder out of an old bottle.
+There are several different designs for DIY bird feeders out there.
+Here at Craft it Forward, we wanted to share how you make a worm feeder out of an old bottle.
 Creativity and recycling are the two main components of this project, so if you have a few minutes, stop by your local thrift shop and pick up an interesting bottle.

-This fun bird feeder can be made out of any bottle plastic or glass with a standard mouth.
-Bottles that have holes in the bottom make a perfect base for the feeder but will require drainage holes using a bit or drill.
+This fun bird feeder can be made from any bottle, plastic or glass with a standard mouth.
+Bottles with holes in the bottom make a perfect base for the feeder but require drainage holes using a bit or drill.
 It's easy to make with just three materials: Bird-friendly seeds you can purchase at a pet supply store, a funnel to pour the seeds through, and an empty bottle.
 To create your own personalized bird feeder, write on the side of the bottle with a permanent marker the name of the birds that eat from it, or paint it to add color and design.

 Mason Jar Log Bird Feeder

-Whether you're using fancy vintage jars or making your own from a log and a mason jar, this feeder will give hummingbirds, orioles, and other birds food to eat all year long.It’s never been easier to attract birds right to your backyard! this mason jar log bird feeder is hand made using a real, live hardwood branch and a mason jar.
-Fill with your own favorite bird food and you are set for a natural feeding station that mimics the trees squirrels and other wild woodland creatures use.
+Whether using fancy vintage jars or making your own from a log and a mason jar, this feeder will give hummingbirds, orioles, and other birds food to eat all year long.It’s never been easier to attract birds right to your backyard!
+This mason jar log bird feeder is hand-made using a real, live hardwood branch and a mason jar.
+Fill with your own favorite bird food, and you are set for a natural feeding station that mimics the trees squirrels and other wild woodland creatures use.
 This bird feeder will add beauty and charm to your yard or garden area!